Mitch-P-Analyst/Europe_Snowpack_Depths/README.md

 #### Data Manipulation

 - Metadata of 2979 Available weather stations
-  - condensed to 2794 in relavence to avaiable Monthly Snowpack Depths from 12 providers.
+  - condensed to 2794 in relevance to avaiable Monthly Snowpack Depths from 12 providers.
     - Reduced to **795 stations** after QA (≥ 30 winters of data) producing **5,309 station-month time series**
-- Monthly snow depth (`hnsum`) per station
+- Monthly snow depth (**hnsum**) per station
 - Time range: 1864–2024
   - Reduced to 1936 – 2019 to abide by ≥ 30 winters of data threshold.

 #### Data Objectives
-- Clean and normailize entities for weather data analysis
+- Clean and normalize entities for weather data analysis
-- Calcualte average winter seasonal snowpack depth for each weather station
+- Calculate average winter seasonal snowpack depth for each weather station
 - Consolidate monthly snowpack data from 12 providers into one entity
 - Analyze statistically significant trends across numerous groupings
 - Visualise Theil-Sen slopes for monotonic trends across categories countries, months and elevation bands